florastick/simple_shell/README.md

 ## DESCRIPTION

 This repository is a ALX Holberton School Project.
-The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne , in C, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month Here.
+The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne , in C, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month.